org-trello/org-trello/README.md

   - Place yourself on the checklist `checklist`, hit the binding, this will add `checklist` as a checklist to your card `card-identity`
   - Rename your checklist and hit again the binding to update its label.

-- Task:
+- Item:
-  - Place yourself on your task and hit the binding, this will add the item to such checklist.
+  - Place yourself on your item and hit the binding, this will add the item to such checklist.
-  - Change the label of the task and hit the binding, this will update its label.
+  - Change the label of the item and hit the binding, this will update its label.
-  - Change the status of the task to `DONE` and hit the binding, this will check such item in trello.
+  - Change the status of the item to `DONE` and hit the binding, this will check such item in trello.

 ## Card and deadline/due date